cyclr/docs/pages/v2/05-application-connectors/information/bigquery-information.md

 1. Under the **Methods & Fields** heading, select the **Tables** methods category.
 2. Select the pink **Copy this Category to create a Custom Category Object** icon.
 3. Select the **Select object** dropdown.
-4. Select the table you want to create a Custom Object for.
+4. Select the table you want to create a Custom Object Category for.
 5. Select **Copy**.

 The methods within the new method category you created now target the selected table.